 - A video with good production value

-The switch from 2021 to 2022 won’t bring about immediate changes to your advertising, but since the landscape and user preferences are constantly evolving, there are bound to be some changes along the way.
-Going into 2022, take what’s already been working while trying out some of the advice suggested above.
+The switch from 2023 to 2024 won’t bring about immediate changes to your performance advertising, but since the landscape and user preferences are constantly evolving, there are bound to be some changes along the way.
+Going into 2024, take what’s already been working while trying out some of the advice suggested above.